 Learn how to make a crochet long sleeve cardigan in Part 2 of this free pattern and video tutorial.
-Follow along with how to crochet the collar and pockets and join your sweater together in the free pattern below or purchase the complete ad-free, printable PDF with schematic for $2.99.
+Follow along with how to crochet the collar and pockets and join your sweater together in the free pattern below or purchase the complete ad-free, printable PDF with schematic here.
 Find Part 1 of the free pattern and video tutorial here.

 This How To Crochet a Long Sleeve Cardigan Video Tutorial is part of a collaboration with Lion Brand Yarn.
 This post contains affiliate links.

 In Part 1 of this easy crochet cardigan video tutorial and free pattern, we learned how to crochet the main body of the sweater in one large piece, divide for the fronts and back and crochet the long sleeves.
 If you need to catch up on any of those details, check out Part 1 of the Up North Cardigan video tutorial and pattern.

 A Shawl Collar + Pockets To Complete this Long Sleeve Crochet Cardigan